Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • Reporting and automation are basic.

 LiveChat is the legacy mid-market option for teams that want predictable per-seat pricing and a deep set of agent tooling.
-AI is offered through the sister product ChatBot.com at an extra cost.
+AI is offered through the sister product ChatBot.com at an extra cost, so it is an add-on, not native.

 Key features